aubrel/fire-on-the-wire/issues/1/1/README.md

 * Ad-hoc: Messaging services in the way we mean them refers to something that is "ad-hoc," meaning on the fly and for a specific purpose that arises at the moment.
 Because of this, it is more conversational than infrastructural.

-### Considerations

-* Security: This is of course the first issue that arises in the context of radical organizing.
-How safe is it for you to use the tool you've chosen?
-How easy would it be for someone to compromise?
-What is your threat model and how does your tool fit into that model?
-How easy would it be for someone to misuse the tool?
-What does the worst case scenario look like in the case of compromise if using this tool?
-And so on and so forth.
-When it comes to these questions, there are a few measurable aspects that we can look at.

-    * Encryption: This comes up a lot when discussing any kind of digital tool.
-Is the transmission and content of the message encrypted?
-What does this mean?

-    * Authentication: Where encryption is about securing the content and method of transportation, authentication is about securing the _source_ of the transmission.
-How do you know the source was not tampered with, changed, or intercepted on its way to you?
-How can you be sure that the person you think you're talking to is who they say they are?

-    * Storage: Where are the messages being stored?
-Who in total has access to them?
-Can you trust every point at which the message traverses from origin to destination?

-* Ease of use: Is the tool easy to use?

 ## Using Signal…effectively

   >  :construction: TK-TODO Fit the below into the structure of the above.
 Address each issue outlined above below.